 Bill Taylor is an agenda-setting writer, speaker and entrepreneur who has shaped the global conversation about the best ways to compete, innovate and succeed.
-His project, Practically Radical: Not-So-Crazy Ways to Transform Your Company, Shake Up Your Industry, and Challenge Yourself, is based on in-depth access to 25 organizations that are making deep-seated changes under the most trying circumstances imaginable.
+His most recent book, Practically Radical: Not-So-Crazy Ways to Transform Your Company, Shake Up Your Industry, and Challenge Yourself, is based on in-depth access to 25 organizations that are making deep-seated changes under the most trying circumstances imaginable.
 These organizations (from hard-charging technology companies to long-established nonprofits, from hospitals to automakers to banks) are mastering a set of strategies and practices that define the work of leadership in turbulent times-ideas from which every leader can learn.

-The book was published by William Morrow, an imprint of HarperColllins, in January 2011.
-It became an immediate Wall Street Journal best seller and the #1 best seller on the Inc./800CEORead Hardcover Business list.
+The book was published by William Morrow, an imprint of HarperColllins, and became an immediate Wall Street Journal best seller and the #1 best seller on the Inc./800CEORead Hardcover Business list.
 Daniel H. Pink, best-selling author of Drive and A Whole New Mind, calls the book "the most powerful and instructive change manual you'll ever read."
 Gail McGovern, president and CEO of the American Red Cross, calls it "a must-read for organizations that want to stay energized and relevant."
 The New Your Journal of Books called Practically Radical "a successor to Jim Collins's seminal book, Good to Great."
-The Washington Times called it "an eye-opening joy."
 CNN, in an in-depth report on the book, declared that Taylor "has a cult following in workplace and management circles."

-Practically Radical is a sequel of sorts to Taylor's book, Mavericks at Work: Why the Most Original Minds in Business Win.
+Practically Radical is a sequel of sorts to Taylor's previous book, Mavericks at Work: Why the Most Original Minds in Business Win.
 "I didn't just 'read' this book, I devoured it!" declared Tom Peters when Mavericks appeared.
 James J. Cramer, co-founder of TheStreet.com and host of CNBC's Mad Money with Jim Cramer, had this to say: "If Mavericks at Work had come out before I started TheStreet.com, I could have saved my investors (and myself) $100 million-because I would have been able to take the lessons in the book and apply them every day to my business."
 Added talent guru Marcus Buckingham: "You must find the time to read this book."